nresare/limiter/README.md

 5. configure the MINIMAL_GAP with a request such as this one `curl http://localhost:8080/limit/4000` to set minimal gap to 4 seconds.
 6. verify that with two subsequent requests to the same path, such as `curl http://localhost:8080/foo` the first request is fast and the second is delayed.
 For two different paths such as `/foo` and `/bar` both are fast.

 ## Implementation notes

 The Limiter class is a generic rate limiter for request/response style asynchronous services using `CompletableFuture`.
 This seemed useful to be able to unit test the algorithm without needing to bother with http specific things.
+The limiter can then be used to wrap arbitrary other implementations of `Service`.
+The ProxyHandler is a jetty Handler implementation that passes its requests onto a Service implementation that asynchronously returns a `HttpResponse` given a `HttpRequest`.

 Limiter is designed to handle concurrent invocations but there are no doubt bugs hiding that would surface in a highly concurrent execution environment.

 The design goals have been to keep the latency as low as possible for the non-rate limited requests and to in theory allow for massive amounts of very bursty traffic without requiring an excessive amount of blocked threads for the purposes of implementing the delays.

 I opted to use java after having thought of the problem for a bit because it provides facilities such as scheduled execution and highly efficient concurrent data structures such as `ConcurrentHashMap` and `ConcurrentLinkedDeque`.
 In hindsight, it probably wasn't the best choice for a time constrained implementation effort since figuring out how to use the API for the http client and server took considerable time, and I would probably have arrived at the stage where I prototype a lot earlier working with a language such as python.

 If this code were to be put in production, this is a list of things I would prioritise: